MiSTer-devel/TurboGrafx16_MiSTer/ReadMe.md

 ### This is the port of Gregory Estrade's [FPGAPCE](https://github.com/Torlus/FPGAPCE)

+Port to MiSTer, Arcade card, DDR3, mappers and other tweaks [Sorgelig](https://github.com/sorgelig)

-Core was heavily reworked with CD Support added by [srg320](https://github.com/srg320)
+Tweaks and CD Support added by [srg320](https://github.com/srg320)

 Additional bug fixes by [greyrogue](https://github.com/greyrogue)